Modifies a table.

 table_name: Required.
 The name of the table whose owner you want to change.

 new_owner: Required.
-The account of the new owner.
+The new owner account.

 Examples